hyperledger-labs/splice/README.md

 If you don't have access to either tenant, give a shout in the #team-canton-network-internal Slack channel.
 Any admin of the tenant may invite anyone else (and everyone is an admin by default).

+We also have a few username-password combinations in use in our clusters, who are maintained as users in the `canton-network-dev` tenant.
+Their details are in [this Google doc](https://docs.google.com/document/d/1ajR8_SsSybl6GSrhGggOHEZPfCF0hzk0MDJMyziV7Vc/edit#).

 ## CircleCI Tokens

 Our CI setup requires access to a number of secrets.
 This section documents how they have been created